KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 #### User application

-For this sample we will keep user application as small as possible, because we have no need of complex logic here:
+For this sample we will keep user application as small as possible, because we have no need for complex logic here:

 ```c++
 #include <Serialization/Serializer.hpp>